 Who can parents contact for further information?

-The first point of contact for a parent to discuss general concerns would be the child's Head of House.
-If a parent is unhappy then the SENCo, Miss A Bradley, or another member of the Senior Leadership Team would be available.
+The first point of contact for a parent to discuss general concerns would be the child's Pastoral Manager.
+If a parent is unhappy then the SENCo, Mrs H Naylor , or another member of the Senior Leadership Team would be available.

 If a parent is considering sending their child to the Academy they should contact Tollbar Academy and ask for admissions.

 Parents who may be dissatisfied should put their concerns in writing to the Principal, please refer to the 'Complaints Policy'.
-Barnardo's is an independent service available to parents if they so wish.
+SENDIASS and Licncolsnire Parent Partnership are independent services available for parents to contact if they so wish.
 Details can be obtained from the Academy.

 More information on the Local Offer is available at www.lincolnshire.gov.uk.